yeehaa123/presentation-moonconf/slides.md

 <!---

 So what's the first stage to clean up this shantytown, this big ball of mud, or jquery spaghetti... a framework ofcourse.

-At first glance, frameworks have a lot of advantages.
+At first glance, frontend frameworks have a lot of advantages.
 Like the slogan for the Ember framework states.
 They make the coder more productive out of the box.

-They also replace the law of the jungle that characterizes the shantytown architecture with conventions and best practices.
+Frameworks also replace the law of the jungle that characterizes the shantytown architecture with conventions and best practices.
 In short, frameworks are the software equivalent to prefab houses.

 -->